jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-5d.md

-+++
-title=  "Digression on the wheat trade and wheat laws=  Domestic wheat market" heading=  "Chapter 5d of Book 4 " description=  "The tonnage bounties given to the white-herring and whale-fisheries are examples of production bounties.
-They render those goods cheaper at home than normal." date=  2020-03-23 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-4/chapter-5c" linkbtext=  "Chapter 5c" linkf=  "/research/smith/wealth-of-nations/book-4/chapter-5e" linkftext=  "Chapter 5e" icon=  "/icons/smith.png"
-+++
+---
+title: "Digression on the wheat trade and wheat laws: Domestic wheat market"
+heading: "Chapter 5d"
+description: "The wheat merchant's trade is composed of 4 separate branches which can be done by the same person"
+image: /covers/wn.jpg
+weight: 32
+author: Adam Smith
+icons: /icons/smith.png
+---

 {{< s v="40" >}} The praises for the following are unmerited:
 - The law which establishes the wheat export bounty
 - The regulations connected with the bounty

-This is demonstrated by examining the nature of=
+This is demonstrated by examining the nature of:

-the wheat trade, and
+- the wheat trade, and
-the British laws related to it
+- the British laws related to it

 This is a very important subject, justified by this long digression.

-{{< s v="41" >}} The wheat merchant's trade is composed of four separate branches which can be done by the same person=
+{{< s v="41" >}} The wheat merchant's trade is composed of 4 separate branches which can be done by the same person:

-The trade of the inland dealer
+1. The trade of the inland dealer
-The merchant importer for home consumption
+2. The merchant importer for home consumption
-The merchant exporter of home produce for foreign consumption The merchant carrier or importer and re-exporter of wheat
+3. The merchant exporter of home produce for foreign consumption
+4. The merchant carrier or importer and re-exporter of wheat

 {{< s v="42" >}} The interest of the inland dealer is exactly the same with the people's interest even if it may appear opposite even in years of great scarcity.